-- Only submit additional information if you have a particularly impressive interest or talent in a specific area- creative writing samples, photographs, videos or tapes of musical or theatrical talents, artistic talent, recommendations from your coach to the college's coach, video of athletic ability, etc.. - Fine arts program usually require a portfolio of work. - Likewise admission to dance, drama, theatre or music programs may require an audition - Contact the schools early in the process to learn how and when they will receive your portfolio or conduct an audition. - PLEASE NOTE: Admission counselors do not look fondly on additional information.
+• Only submit additional information if you have a particularly impressive interest or talent in a specific area- creative writing samples, photographs, videos or tapes of musical or theatrical talents, artistic talent,

+- Fine arts programs usually require a portfolio of work. - Likewise admission to dance, drama, theatre or music programs may require an audition - Contact the schools early in the process to learn how and when they will receive your portfolio or conduct an audition - PLEASE NOTE: Admission counselors do not look fondly on additional information.
 Some may interpret it as you not valuing their time.
 Make sure if you include more than the application requires, it is outstanding or do not include it at all.